caulagi/blog/_posts/secret-sauce.md

   solutions typically don't capture this context.
 - The other problem with this approach is where we are solving the problem.
 A logging based approach is typically trying to identify the problem at the infrastructure level (which is why we loose context also) - one level higher than where the error happened.
-So we are not shipping logs for sometime (errors **will** happen), we will not receive error reports also!
+- Imagine a scenario where we are not shipping logs for sometime (errors **will** happen).
+  During this period, we are also blind to system-performance.
+Or we took logging which is typically ok for a buffered, eventual-whatever system to being critical for observability.

 Some of the current solutions that fit my description of error-reporting are:
 [sentry](https://sentry.io/), [rollbar](https://rollbar.com/), [airbrake](https://airbrake.io/).

-With that, my preferred observability story would look something like this -
+Given these arguments, my preferred observability story would look something like this -

 - A monitoring system like prometheus based on key metrics - number of logins, number of database connections, 50x errors, response times etc. All alerting would happen from this level.